nimbus8/repss/README.md

   ------------------------------------------
   The organization of the project was architected to be as simple as possible; split into seperate independant modules, while keeping things consistent, and available only when and where their needed.
 I should add that the way we accomplish this is through a sub-project whose source is entirely indepedant from the main project.
-A common theme here (if you catch it,the drift...) is 'meta'.
-I don't like to consider Repss as a meta-language, nor do I want to consider repss as a translator; both are arguably just that but I believe my argument to the contrary holds more weight, at least here in this tiny locality of textual-processing.
+A common theme here (if you catch my drift...) is 'meta'.
+I don't like to consider Repss as a meta-language, nor do I want to consider repss as a translator; both are arguably just that, but I believe my argument to the contrary holds more weight, at least here in this tiny locality of textual-processing.
 My point here is to convince you that compilers are important, and the world didn't end with lisp, as some are so adament - though I do love lisp.
   I actually learnt lisp AFTER I finished much of the project, ironically.
 Picking it up was easy, because I dont think it's true